Adulting, and Dating

-On a personal front, this week, I have realised one thing - parents do their thing, either intentionally, or not.
+This week, I had a personal revelation.
+Our parents do their thing, either intentionally, or not.
 But we are adults.
-Our focus as adults must be to build a muscle to think and grow independently.
+Our focus as adults must be building a muscle to thrive independently.
 It is as much their doing as it is yours if you are still letting them dictate choices in your life.

 Story 1: Living in the shadows

 I was once contacted by a father looking to get his son married.
 The father was an interesting person with a very strong personality.
 The son’s description sounded like a small dark shadow of his personality.

 When I spoke to the son, I decided to give him a fair chance.
 Since I work only with people who are looking to get married themselves, all my communication going forward was with the son alone.

 I presented him with a couple of proposals.
 Both times, the guy wanted to consult with his parents before communicating his own thoughts.
 I felt a huge sense of relief when these proposals didn’t go through.
 The universe had saved these women from my misjudgement.